ibm-cloud-docs/bandwidth-services/quotas.md

 # Quotas and service limits for bandwidth services
 {: #quotas}

-There are no quotas and service limits for bandwidth services.
+No quotas and service limits exist for bandwidth services.